 Rose hip extract can also help reduce inflammation.
 The mechanism behind its anti-inflammatory properties are still not clear, but multiple preclinical studies showed that rose hip can lower markers of inflammation in the body.
 More clinical studies are needed to explain the anti-inflammatory activity of rose hip.

 Overall, the review paper identified approximately 129 different compounds from rosehip.
 Many of these compounds were shown to have medicinal value and therapeutic potential.
-This paper confirms some traditional rose hip uses, and further studies are needed to evaluate the medicinal value of rose hip for human disorders and diseases.
+This paper reviews some traditional rose hip uses, and further studies are needed to evaluate the medicinal value of rose hip for human disorders and diseases.
+Always consult your doctor before taking supplements or using herbal products to make sure they are right for you.

 Written by Braydon Black, BSc